 The Auto-Track feature allows the power up of multiple PTH/PTV modules to be directly controlled from the Track pin.
-However, in a stand-alone configuration, or when the Auto-Track feature is not being used, the Track pin is directly connected to the input voltage, V_I (see Figure 7).
+However, in a stand-alone configuration, or when the Auto-Track feature is not being used, the Track pin should be directly connected to the input voltage, V_i (see Figure 7).